Kris Letang: Early years in Pittsburgh, first Stanley Cup title (2006–2011)

 After beginning the 2007–08 season in Wilkes-Barre/Scranton, Letang was quickly recalled by Pittsburgh after recording seven points in ten games in the AHL.
 Letang excelled in his rookie season with Pittsburgh and was invited to the 2008 NHL YoungStars Game during All-Star weekend, alongside teammate Tyler Kennedy.
 He completed the season with 17 points in 63 games, sixth among rookie defencemen.
-Making his Stanley Cup playoffs debut, Letang helped the Penguins to the 2008 Stanley Cup Finals, where they were defeated in six games by the Detroit Red Wings.
+Making his Stanley Cup playoffs debut, Letang helped the Penguins to the 2008 Stanley Cup Final, where they were defeated in six games by the Detroit Red Wings.

 Entering the 2008–09 season, the Penguins' top two defencemen, Sergei Gonchar and Ryan Whitney, were both put on the long-term injured reserve, immediately increasing Letang's responsibilities on the team's blueline.
 He was placed on the Penguins top defensive pairing with Brooks Orpik, replacing Gonchar.
 The increased playing time resulted in a 10-goal, 33-point season, leading all team defencemen.
 During the season, Letang was also invited to his second NHL YoungStars Game during the 2009 All-Star weekend in his hometown of Montreal, playing for the Sophomores team.

 After the Penguins eliminated the Philadelphia Flyers in the first round, Letang scored his first career NHL playoff goal in game three of the second round against the Washington Capitals on May 6, 2009, in overtime.
 Letang's playing status for the game had been uncertain due to a suspected shoulder injury resulting from a Mike Green hit received in Game 3.
 Nevertheless, his game-winning goal cut the Capitals' series lead to 2–1, helping Pittsburgh overcome the initial 2–0 series deficit and win in seven games.
 Advancing to the Finals, they met the Red Wings for the second consecutive year.
 Letang scored one goal in the series, in Game 3, helping the Penguins defeat the Red Wings in seven games.
 They won the Stanley Cup on June 12, 2009, winning the deciding game 2–1 at the Joe Louis Arena.
 Letang finished the post-season with four goals and 13 points over 23 games.

 The following season, Letang recorded a career-low three goals to go with 24 assists.
 Late in the regular season, Letang signed a four-year contract extension through to the 2013–14 season on March 30, 2010, worth an annual salary of $3.5 million.
 Entering the 2010 playoffs as defending champions and fourth seed in the East, the Penguins were eliminated in the second round by the eighth-seeded Montreal Canadiens after they had defeated the fifth-seeded Ottawa Senators in the first round.
 Letang surpassed his regular season goals total with five tallies in 13 post-season games, along with two assists for seven points.